Geniusum/mazegroup.py/README.md

 	- Show the credits and package informations, including the actual installed version.
 - `ver <...>`
 	- Show the credits and package informations, including the actual installed version.

+---

+# Bugs & knowed Issues

+> This section can be contributed by you in adding other bugs or issues.
+You can also try to fix these bugs & issues.

+- `update` command : The package uninstallation stop the command process.